giantswarm/devctl/docs/pr-approve-merge-renovate.md

 2. **Parallel Processing**: All PRs are processed simultaneously using goroutines for maximum speed

-3. **Continuous Polling**: Every 10 seconds, re-runs the search query to discover newly created PRs that match the criteria and automatically processes them
+3. **Continuous Polling**: Re-runs the search query to discover newly created PRs that match the criteria and automatically processes them
+   - Normal mode: Polls every 10 seconds until all PRs are processed
+   - Watch mode (`--watch`): Polls every minute and runs indefinitely

 4. **Live Table UI**: Displays a real-time updating table showing:
    - PR number (as a clickable hyperlink in supported terminals)